 Peter Burborough, grandson of Dvr Cyril Burborough, RASC.

 Janet Tyne, daughter of Billy Lakin, RA.

 Strictly speaking, the 'dam' at Lavamund is a Hydroelectric Power Station.
-The photographs that I have collected showing wartime construction seem to indicate that the POWs worked on two separate Power Stations: one at Lavamund and the other a few kilometres upstream at Schwabeck (sometimes spelled 'Schwabegg').
+The photographs that I have collected showing wartime construction seem to indicate that the POWs worked on two separate Power Stations: first at Schwabeck (sometimes called Schwabegg) and then a few kilometres downstream at Lavamund.
 These two Power Stations still exist.
 The pictures at the top of this page are of Lavamund.

 |Camp view||Camp view||Camp view||Camp view|